-- Capitol support funding supports things like assistive technology, modifications and Specialist Disability Accommodation
+- Capital support funding is for assistive technology, modifications and Specialist Disability Accommodation

-- Any funds for aids and/or equipment you’re requesting for inclusion in your NDIS plan have to meet certain criteria
+- Any funds for aids or equipment you’re requesting for inclusion in your NDIS plan have to meet certain criteria

-- You're able to chose your own supplier when using your funding
+- You're able to choose your own supplier when using your funding

 What is Capital support?